yfkuo/cse15l-lab-reports4/index.md

 ## 6. Run the tests, demonstrating that they fail:
 - Next, key press `<down>` arrow for 1 times to find `cd lab7` command from the history, then press `<enter>` to change current working directory to `lab7`.
 - Next, then key press `<down>` arrow for 1 times to find `bash test.sh` command from the history, then press `<enter>` to run the tests.
-- Image demonstrates failed tests:
+- Image demonstrates the tests failures:
 ![Image](step6.png)